CALL FOR PRESENTATIONS AND PARTICIPATION

 Above all we are looking for sessions and workshops that involve a variety of topics, skills, and curricula related to artificial intelligence.
 AI&K12 calls for papers from researchers (submitted following the guidelines of ai4i) and field presentations (only) from teachers.
 For the latter you are invited to submit a presentation proposal for consideration in the AIK12 track.
-The Call for Presentations is now open through September 12.
 If you are interested in submitting a presentation, please visit the Presentation Proposal Submission portal (TBA).

 TOPICS OF INTEREST include, but are not limited to, the following